sriramrokkam/k8s-training/docker/Exercise 3 - Images and Dockerfiles.md

 ## Step 8: Explore the registry
 The K8s cluster prepared for the training is also serving a [Harbor](https://goharbor.io/) registry at  **h.ingress.*\<cluster-name\>*.*\<project-name\>*.shoot.canary.k8s-hana.ondemand.com** to which you can push your image.
 The values for *\<cluster-name\>* and *\<project-name\>* will be given to you by your trainer and **must be substituted** respectively.

 Harbor is setup with a generic user called `participant` and the password is **`2r4!rX6u5-qH`**.
 Open the URL in a browser and logon.
 You will be able to see a project called `training`.
 Navigate to the training project's `repositories` view.
 On the right upper side you will find a button "push command".
-It has some convenient inforamtion about how to tag and push an image to this repository.
+It has some convenient information about how to tag and push an image to this repository.

 Once you have finished exploring the UI, move on and upload your custom image.

 ## Step 9: Push the image to a registry
-Before you can push an image to the registy, have to login and Docker provides a way to manage your login data.
+Before you can push an image to the registry, have to login and Docker provides a way to manage your login data.
 With `docker login <registry-URL>` you can authenticate once and store the credentials in `~/.docker/config.json`.
 For our registry **the username is `participant` and the password is `2r4!rX6u5-qH`**.

 Next, use the `docker tag` command to tag your image correctly so that the registry is used.
 The name of your image should be **secure_nginx**.
 As release tag make something up that you can remember and is unique to you.
 Remember that your image's name needs to contain the full & lengthy URL of the registry as a prefix.